Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 The compiler protests with:
-`mojo: error: module does not `@export` any symbols; nothing to codegen` In other words: the mojo compiler doesn't find any code, so cannot generate any compiled code/
+`mojo: error: module does not `@export` any symbols; nothing to codegen` In other words: the mojo compiler doesn't find any code, so cannot generate any compiled code.

 What does this mean?
-Every Mojo program contained in a source file needs a so called *entry point* called **main**.
+Every executable Mojo program contained in a source file needs a so called *entry point* called **main**.
 This is the starting point for code execution, as in many other languages.
 After all, the computer needs to know where to start executing your program!

 In Mojo syntax, this looks like: